 Those working to maintain properties regularly use ladders, heavy tools and carry out work on roofs and other potentially unstable structures.
 The risks they face tend to be more environmental as they are exposed to common workplace risks such as slips, trips and falls.

 It is currently estimated that 22% of the working population can be considered lone workers.
 With increasing pressures on businesses to enhance profits and productivity, and an increase in automation and new technologies, this number continues to grow year on year.

 While lone working allows organisations to operate in a more efficient manner, it brings with it a new set of health and safety challenges.
 Lone workers are more vulnerable to the risks of violence, abuse, accident and injury since any risks they face, are faced alone.

 But should organisations be taking extra care when protecting their lone working staff?
 This guide outlines three business reasons why you should take lone worker safety seriously; legal, moral and financial.

 When discussing the costs associated with poor workplace health and safety, direct costs such as fines and legal costs tend to take centre stage.
-While fines given to a business following a safety failing are designed to have a significant impact on the business, there are a multitude of ‘hidden costs’ that many forget to consider.
-Yet these hidden costs can also have a significant, and in many cases, ongoing financial impact on the business.
+While fines given to a business following a safety failing are designed to have a significant impact on the business, there is a multitude of ‘hidden costs’ that many forget to consider.
+Yet these hidden costs can also have a significant, and in many cases, the ongoing financial impact on the business.